-We aim to nurture human resources with research and leadership skills that can be applied in practice, as well as a discipline of caring based on human dignity.
-In the Department of Nursing, “support for symbiosis” is defined as “support” for the “symbiotic” relationship between patients, their families, and the community.
-Based on the keyword “symbiosis support,” each specialty area conducts developmental and practical research related to higher-quality caregiving.
+We aim to nurture people with research and leadership skills that can be applied in practice, and foster discipline of caring based on human dignity.
+In the Department of Nursing, “support for symbiosis” is defined as support for the symbiotic relationship between patients, their families, and the community.
+Based on the key term “support for symbiosis,” each specialty area conducts developmental and practical research related to higher-quality caregiving.

-The program fuses knowledge from other disciplines with knowledge gained from nursing education, research, and clinical practice, and gives this knowledge back to the local and international community to nurture individuals who can contribute to society.
-Students will create “practical knowledge” by reviewing their past experiences and examining the application of knowledge and theories from other academic fields to nursing science.
-Those involved in clinical practice are expected to be active in hospitals, welfare centers, and other medical health and nursing institutions, while those involved in research and policy management are expected to be active in institutions, policies, educational institutions, and research institutes.
-Those involved in research and policy management are expected to be active in institutional and policy affairs, as well as in educational institutions and research institutes.
+The program fuses knowledge from other disciplines with knowledge gained from nursing education, research, and clinical practice, and passes this knowledge on to the local and international community to cultivate individuals who can contribute to society.
+Students will create practical knowledge by reviewing their past experiences and examining the application of knowledge and theories from other academic fields to nursing science.
+Those involved in clinical practice will be active in hospitals, welfare centers, and other medical health and nursing institutions, while those involved in research and policy management are likely to be active in institutions, policy think tanks, educational institutions, and research institutes.

-With the keywords of “symbiosis,” in which various personalities live happily together, and “support” toward autonomy and independence, we train personnel who can utilize the spirit of “for others, with others” and “human dignity” as well as deep expertise.
+With the keywords “symbiosis,” in which various personalities live in mutual benefit, and “support” toward autonomy and independence, we train people who can apply the spirit of “for others, with others” and “human dignity” together with deep expertise.

 Selected Thesis Topics

 - Donor Families’ Experiences and Psychological Trajectories During the Organ Donation Process Under Brain Death.

 - The Portrayal of the Accumulation of Experiences of New Public Health Nurses Working in the Municipality

 - Field Survey of University Students’ Contraceptive Knowledge, Sex Education Attendance, and Sexual Behavior